 Price:A one-computer license costs $19.97 for one year.
 You can opt to cover three computers for two years ($39.97) or five computers for life for ($59.97).
 You can try it out with a seven-day free trial.

 Ashampoo WinOptimizer offers both a free and paid version.
 The no-cost option is fully functional and cleans your system, improving performance.
-Several privacy and security features are bundled in, including AntiSpy (deals with items such as remote access and folder sharing), Win10 Privacy Control (helps you disable Cortana, cloud syncing, and location services), and a file wiper tool (ensures deleted files are irrecoverable).
+Several privacy and security features are bundled in, including AntiSpy (deals with items such as remote access and folder sharing), a privacy manager, cookie manager, and a file wiper tool (ensures deleted files are irrecoverable).
 Ashampoo WinOptimizer free will also clear browser junk files and cache and provides configuration options for browser and cookies settings.

 Although the free version is an excellent choice for anyone on a budget, Ashampoo WinOptimizer offers additional features that you may be willing to pay for.
 This software delivers excellent results in terms of speed optimization.
 It offers an improved dashboard which has boosted its user-friendliness.
 It’s feature-rich and provides disk defragmentation, browser extension management, benchmark tests, automatic cleaning, and more.

-Ashampoo has developed a special algorithm for cleaning junk files and saving disk space.
-Automatic features work in the background to improve performance.
+Ashampoo has a special Privacy Traces cleaner that uses custom algorithms to search for unneeded data left behind by apps that you’ve already uninstalled.
+Additionally, it has several automatic features working in the background to improve performance.
 These include Game Booster which closes non-essential background processes while you’re gaming and restarts them after you finish playing.
 If you’re interested in seeing exactly what the tool is doing, you can view detailed analysis logs.